‘Focusing on healing’: Def Leppard drummer Rick Allen responds after attack

 “Your love and prayers are truly helping.
 My wife Lauren was thankfully not with me at the time of the incident.
 We are together now, and working on recovering in a safe space,” the post said in part.
 “We are focusing on healing for everyone involved.”

-Police in Fort Lauderdale, Fla., said Allen and Def Leppard were performing at a casino in South Florida the weekend of March 11.
-Investigators say Allen was standing outside a hotel smoking a cigarette when he was suddenly attacked by Max Hartley, 19, who was visiting Florida on spring break.
+Police in Fort Lauderdale, Florida, said Allen and Def Leppard were performing at a casino in South Florida the weekend of March 11.
+Investigators say Allen was standing outside a hotel smoking a cigarette when he was allegedly attacked by Max Hartley, 19, who was visiting Florida on spring break.

+Allen hit his head on the ground, injuring it during the incident, according to a police report.

-Hartley, of Avon, faces two counts of battery, four counts of criminal mischief and abusing a disabled adult for the attack on Allen.
+Hartley, of Avon, Ohio, was later restrained and arrested.
+He now faces two counts of battery, four counts of criminal mischief and abusing a disabled adult for the attack on Allen.

-Police said Hartley, a St. Ignatius graduate who played football and lacrosse for the school, knocked Allen to the ground.
-According to the police report, Allen hit his head on the ground, causing injury.

-Police say Hartley is also accused of knocking a woman attempting to help Allen to the ground, battering her with his fists.
-When she tried to escape, police say Hartley is accused of grabbing her by the hair and dragging her outside the hotel before fleeing the area.

 Allen gave police a statement confirming that he is pressing charges.
 It’s unknown if drugs or alcohol may have played a role in Hartley’s conduct.